jeffmcnd/jeffmcnd.github.io/_posts/2016-02-29-feels-weird-to-leave.markdown

 Shaun on the rock.
 ![Shaun on the rock](/img/monkey-shaun.jpg)

-Shaun asking for my camera on the rock.
+Sascha asking for my camera on the rock.
 ![Sascha on the rock](/img/monkey-sascha.jpg)

 The pose I ended up with when Sascha told me to do something interesting.
 I'm